IDEP-network/IDEP-Docs/docs/Welcome.md

 ## Welcome to IDEP Docs.

-We are continuously improving our documentation and looking for community members to contribute!.
+We are continuously improving our documentation and looking for community members to contribute!
 Feel free to contact us at hello@idep.network for questions and comments.

 Follow us on Social Media: